Resilience in Engineering Education

 Competencies for Designing Resilient Systems in Engineering Education

-Finally, implications for key competencies of engineers should be formulated, which can be implemented in curricula.
+Finally, implications for resilience-related competencies of engineers in curricula will be formulated.